DistributedProofreaders/guiguts-py/README.md

      poetry env use /usr/local/bin/python3.10
      ```
 4. Also from the GG2 directory, install the GG2 python dependencies in the
    virtual environment.
+This will install GG2 as an editable package that you
+   can develop and run directly.
    ```bash
    poetry install
    ```

-You can access the virtual environment shell with `poetry shell`.
+You can access the virtual environment shell with `poetry shell` and run
+GG2 directly with `poetry run guiguts`.

 ## Code style
 Guiguts 2 uses [flake8](https://pypi.org/project/flake8) for static code analysis